 At $80, these are not the most expensive pair of hiking pants on the market, and they have a great value considering the option to convert them to shorts.

-The Marmot Lobo's Convertible Pant was a standout among the competition and a repeat winner of our Editors' Choice award.
-While The North Face Paramount 2.0 came close to this model, ultimately we preferred the fit of the Lobo's.
-The feminine design in combination with the technical features that kept us dry, well-ventilated, and comfortable while hiking is what sold us on this pant.
-They fit well with a backpack and are light enough to pack along on any trip, and if you are not expecting a deluge you could probably leave your rain pants behind if you're wearing these ones.
+The Marmot Lobo's Convertible Pant is a standout among the competition and a repeat winner of our Editors' Choice award.
+While The North Face Paramount 2.0 came close to this model, ultimately we preferred the water resistance of the Lobo's.
+The technical features kept us dry, well-ventilated, and comfortable while hiking, and the fit is flattering.
+They pair well with a backpack and are light enough to pack along on any trip, and if you are not expecting a deluge you could probably leave your rain pants behind if you're wearing these ones.